nielsbaloe/vertxui/README.md

 			 view.sync(); // re-render.
 		});

-The ViewOn<> object receives your model (or state) and a function how to translate this to a (Fluent HTML) view..
-In case you don't keep a reference to your model, you can also use your ViewOn to set a new state.
-By setting the state it also calls .sync().
-This is specificly usefull when your Model is just a String.
-For example, if Model has a constructor which takes the name:
+The ViewOn object has a reference to your model, so you don't have to keep a reference to it in your class.
+You can abuse this to set the state when your Model is just a primitive for example a string.
+The method .state(model) also calls sync:

 		input.keyup(event -> {
-			view.state(new Model(input.value());
+			view.state("newValue");
 		});

 If necessary, use Java 8 streams to write your user interface: